What LPWS Is

 It begins with the question of what truly contributes.

-This means LPWS is not built around appearance, volume, status, or visibility as primary measures of worth.
-It looks instead at whether something actually supports, enables, protects, strengthens, restores, or carries part of a larger whole.
+It looks instead at whether something actually supports, enables, protects, strengthens, restores or carries part of a larger whole.

-In that sense, LPWS is a framework for recognising value more carefully, before reducing it too quickly to measurement, reward, or exchange.
+In that sense, LPWS is a framework for recognising value more carefully, before reducing it too quickly to measurement, reward or exchange.

 LPWS does not begin by assigning final prices to all things.